ihsotas0/Interfaced/worldbuilding/pickerism.md

 $$ \gamma = nT $$

 where $n$ is the number of required Picker operations per unit time and $T$ is the time per Picker operation.
+Values for these variables may be sought after in the future, but for now they don't really matter.

 ## Population Model